Teichlab/cellphonedb/README.md

 ### Examples for user-specific custom database

-1. Tto add or correct some interactions
+1. To add or correct some interactions

     **Input**: